Metaphysicist1/Metaphysicist1/README.md

 ## Welcome to my GitHub profile!

 I'm Edgar Abasov, a passionate software engineer with an intermediate background in Data Science.
 I love building innovative solutions and pushing the boundaries of technology.
+### 📂 Project which I have done
+-[Wizards.AI](https://github.com/Metaphysicist1/Wizards.AI): Speech recognition app using different pre-trained models
 ### 🔭 What I'm currently working on

-- [Project 1](https://github.com/Metaphysicist1/Bachelor_Thesis): An advanced generative AI model that generates English letters and aims to create font.
+- [Font-Letter Generator GAN](https://github.com/Metaphysicist1/Bachelor_Thesis): An advanced generative AI model that generates English letters and aims to create font.

 ### 🌱 What I'm currently learning